CivicActions/security-policy/README.md

 Web administrator account holders (Drupal, CiviCRM or other) must also:

-- Be familiar with how to maintain configuration security (http://drupal.org/security/secure-configuration).
+- Be familiar with how to maintain configuration security ([drupal.org/security/secure-configuration](http://drupal.org/security/secure-configuration)).
 - After changing site permissions, the site must be tested by logging in as a user with each affected role and ensuring that access is limited correctly.
 - After changing settings affecting content/data access control, the site must be tested to ensure the settings are correct.
 - The use of PHP in the web administration interface is strongly discouraged (as this code is harder to find and hence audit).
 - Respect the privacy of site users, avoiding accessing personal data such as private messages.

-Developers and themers working on the site codebase (and committing code to SVN) must also:
+Developers and themers working on the site codebase (and committing code to Git) must also:

-- Ensure their own code follows Drupal coding standards (http://drupal.org/coding-standards) and security standards (http://drupal.org/writing-secure-code), and is well abstracted and commented throughout.
+- Ensure their own code follows Drupal coding standards ([drupal.org/coding-standards](http://drupal.org/coding-standards)) and security standards ([drupal.org/writing-secure-code](http://drupal.org/writing-secure-code)), and is well abstracted and commented throughout.
 The project technical lead (or a designated lead engineer/lead themer or peer-review process) is responsible for reviewing all new/modified code each sprint, and ensuring it meets a high standard of quality.
 - Ensure the standard dev-qa-live process is always followed, such that all changes that may affect site security can be thoroughly tested before being made live.
 - Ensure that external developers (client or 3rd party) working on the site codebase are either:
     - A full part of our developer team, such that they been assessed/trained to have the appropriate skills and are subject to TL code review.
     - OR: The client confirms understanding that we have not assessed their skills or are reviewing their code.
 This scenario is best avoided, but is sometimes necessary if the site is being transitioned to another developer.
 - Review all contributed code they have not previously used for basic quality - this is not a formal security audit in most cases, but rather checking the usage stats, issue queue, skimming the module code for readability and adherence to good practices etc. Code that is actively used and maintained and follows best practices is less likely to have serious security issues.
-- Check for security advisories (http://drupal.org/security) for modules used on each active development site and ensure they are upgraded where necessary, before the site is made live.
+- Check for security advisories ([drupal.org/security](http://drupal.org/security)) for modules used on each active development site and ensure they are upgraded where necessary, before the site is made live.
 - Understand common attack vectors and the best practices for preventing them, including:
     - SQL injection, prevented by proper query construction and placeholder usage.
     - XSS (cross site scripting) attacks, prevented by ensuring user data is always sanitized as appropriate on output.